termesalmani/german-student-compass/README.md

 - Improve onboarding and user guidance
 - Polish the visual design and mobile experience
 - Improve reminder and notification reliability
-- Add better privacy and file-management controls
+- Add better privacy and file management controls
 - Prepare for a public launch and student feedback